-Binary numbering co nvention 1
+Binary numbering convention

-Position/value:(continued) 128 64 32 16 8 4 2 1
+Position/value: 128 64 32 16 8 4 2 1

 Widget third byte: 0 0 0 0 0 0 0 1

 Decimal equivalent: 0 + 1 = 1

 Subnet address: 1

-Although the official IP specification limits the use of 0 as a subnet address, some products actually permit this usage.
-Microsoft's TCP/IP stack allows it, as does the software in most routers (provided you enable this feature).
-This gives you one additional subnet.
+Although RFC 950 prohibits the use of binary all 0s and all 1s as subnet addresses, almost all products actually permit this usage today.
+Microsoft's TCP/IP stack allows it, as does the software in most routers (provided you enable this feature, if it's not enabled by default).
+This gives you two additional subnets.
 However, you should not use a subnet of 0 (all 0s) unless all of the software on your network recognizes this convention.